ckeditor/ckeditor5/docs/getting-started/quick-start.md

 </script>
 ```

-Having the import map set up, we can add plugins.
-In the following script tag, import desired plugins and add them to the plugins array.
-Notice that both script tags have corresponding `type` values.
+After you  set up the import map, you can add plugins.
+In the following script tag, import the desired plugins and add them to the plugins array.
+Notice that both script tags have the corresponding `type` values.

 ```html
 <script type="module">